openooh/venue-taxonomy/specification-1.0.md

 | ------------------- | ------------------- | -------------- | ------------------------------------ |
 | Lobby               | A corridor or hall connected with a larger room or series of rooms and used as a passageway or waiting room: such as a large hall serving as a foyer (as of a hotel or theater)                 | 110101         | residential.apartment\_buildings.lobby         |
 | Elevator            | Enclosed, Vertical conveyance for people and goods                   | 110102         | residential.apartment\_buildings.elevator      |

-# Specification Expansion & Amendment Process

-This specification, written by the contributing parties, is not exhaustive and amenable to changes based on feedback from new participants.
-However, due to the initial adoption between the contributing parties, the frequency of changes shall be maintained on a cadence that respects the level of effort required by currently-integrated parties.
-As such, versioning of this spec will occur.
-Additionally, this spec can be amended on a quarterly cadence between contributors and adopters from the buy-side or sell-side.